 - Avoid foods that cause ‘dampness’ such as cold foods or drinks, dairy, and fried foods

 - Make your own salad dressings to avoid store-bought salad dressings that are made with GMO oils and sugars

 Money-saving healthy Fall foods

-- Avoid dairy when possible and substitute with homemade nut milks that are easy to make in any blender
+- Avoid dairy when possible and substitute with homemade nut milk that is easy to make in any blender

 - Homemade coconut butter can save money compared to store-bought brands

-- Sprouted grain hot cereals are economical and then served with homemade nut milks
+- Sprouted grain hot cereals are economical and then served with homemade nut milk

 In addition to paying special attention to the foods we eat and trying to be sure that the foods we are mostly eating are the best for the season — and for our health — it is a good idea to get a seasonal acupuncture “tune-up” from your licensed acupuncturist to help strengthen your immune system.